Running an E3 Program

 Navigate to the program directory and start the program server:

-cd examples/CRISP/apps/program
+cd examples/CRISP/

-This runs the RISC Zero program server that handles secure computations.
+enclave program start This runs the RISC Zero program server that handles secure computations.

 Initialize a New Voting Round